DocuDays UA: 17th DocuDays

+23rd DocuDays

+The 23rd edition of the festival took place in Kyiv from June 5 to 12, 2026 bringing together 83 films from 36 countries.
+The main prize of the DOCU/UKRAINE competition was won by Don't Ask Me If I Killed.

 Accessibility

 Screenings with audio description

 Sound description (or audio description - AD) has been used in cinematography for over 40 years.
 AD is an additional soundtrack with a description of the film for the visually impaired audience.

 In 2020, the soundtrack was created in collaboration with the NGO Fight for Rights within the project Affordable Cinema.
 After downloading the Earcatch application to the phone, the visually impaired get access to the film soundtrack.

 Adapted subtitles

 Adapted subtitles are a new practice for DocuDays UA.
 These are subtitles with special marks, symbols, and additional text that reflect the audio part of the film (music, soundtracks).
 Such subtitles allow people with hearing impairments to immerse themselves more in the cinematic atmosphere and monitor film content.
 All films in the 2020 program, except DOCU/UKRAINE and DOCU/CHILDREN, had adapted subtitles in Ukrainian.

 Sign language translation

 For the first time at the festival, all discussions within the human rights program RIGHTS NOW! had sign language translation.